ta0kira/zeolite/README.md

 - **No default construction or copying.** This means that objects can only be created by explicit factory functions.
 (A very common mistake in C++ code is forgetting to *disallow or override* default construction or copying.)
+This also means that accidental deep copying is not even possible in Zeolite.

 - **Only abstract interfaces can be inherited.** Types that define procedures or contain data members *cannot* be further extended.
 This encourages the